knetikmedia/iOS-SDK/README.md

 ### Change cart item ###
-you can changes the quantity of an item already in the cart by passing catalog_id ,catalog_sku_id , quantity and cartNumber  parameters to *addCartItems*
+you can changes the quantity of an item already in the cart by passing catalog_id ,catalog_sku_id , quantity and cartNumber  parameters to *changeItem*

 ```